swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 #### Passing a projected value argument

+Property-wrapper projections are designed to allow property wrappers to provide a representation of the storage type that can be used outside of the context that owns the property-wrapper storage.
+Typically, projections either expose the backing property wrapper directly, or provide an instance of a separate type that vends more restricted access to the functionality on the property wrapper.

+When a property-wrapper has a projection, it's often the case that the presence of the property-wrapper is fundamental to understanding the behavior of the property itself, and it's often necessary to use the projection alongside the wrapped value.
+In such cases, the projection is equal in importance to the wrapped value in the API of the wrapped property.
+With respect to function parameters, it's equally important to support passing a projection, especially if the property wrapper does not support initialization from a wrapped value.

 Property wrappers can opt into passing a projected-value argument to a property-wrapped parameter.

-Though property-wrapper projections can be utilized to expose arbitrary API through the synthesized `$` property, projections are typically used to either publicly expose the backing property wrapper directly, or to provide a public representation of the backing wrapper that's suitable for use outside of the declaration that owns the wrapper storage.
-In such cases, supporting property-wrapper initialization from a projected-value is very useful, especially if the wrapper does not support `init(wrappedValue:)`.
-To support passing a property-wrapper projection to a function with a wrapped parameter, property wrappers can implement `init(projectedValue:)`.

-Presence of an `init(projectedValue:)` that meets the following requirements enables passing a projected value via the `$` calling syntax:
+To enable passing a property-wrapper projection to a function with a wrapped parameter, property wrappers must declare `var projectedValue`, and implement an `init(projectedValue:)` that meets the following requirements:

 - The first parameter of this initializer must be labeled `projectedValue` and have the same type as the `var projectedValue` property.
 - The initializer must have the same access level as the property-wrapper type.